Flow invariants in the classification of Leavitt path algebras: Sufficient conditions for Morita equivalence between purely infinite simple unital Leavitt path algebras

 \section{Sufficient conditions for Morita equivalence between purely infinite simple unital Leavitt path algebras}

-In this section we establish sufficient conditions on the graphs $E$ and $F$ which guarantee that $L(E)$ is Morita equivalent to $L(F)$.
+In this section we establish sufficient conditions on two finite graphs $E$ and $F$ which guarantee that $L(E)$ is Morita equivalent to $L(F)$.
 In the first step of this process, we build a cache of operations on graphs that preserve Morita equivalence of the associated Leavitt path algebras.
 Once this arsenal is large enough, the sufficiency result will follow from a well-known theorem of Franks from symbolic dynamics, specifically, from the theory of subshifts of finite type.
-Our initial goal is to establish enough such Morita-equivalence-preserving operations to allow us to apply Franks' theorem.
+Our initial goal is to establish enough such Morita-equivalence-preserving operations to allow us to apply Franks' Theorem.
 With that in mind, we prove only very restrictive versions of the germane properties here, in order to significantly streamline the proofs and arrive at our main results with maximum haste.
+(For instance, we present results here only for finite graphs, even though many of these results hold for all row-finite graphs.)
 For completeness, we provide much more general versions of these properties in Section \ref{Extra}.

 Our goal in this section is to establish a Morita equivalence result, i.e., a result which establishes the existence a Morita equivalence between various Leavitt path algebras.
-However, a specific description of these equivalences, in particular a description of the restriction of these equivalences to the ${\mathcal V}^*$-semigroups, will be central to our discussion in the subsequent section; we therefore provide such additional information in Propositions \ref{expansionprop}, \ref{insplittingprop}, and \ref{outsplittingprop}.
+However, a specific description of these equivalences, in particular a description of the restriction of these equivalences to the ${\mathcal V}^*$-semigroups, will be central to our discussion in the subsequent section; we therefore provide such additional information in Propositions \ref{sourceelimnationprop}, \ref{expansionprop}, \ref{insplittingprop}, and \ref{outsplittingprop}.

 The key lemma which will be used to establish Morita equivalences throughout this section is: